 What’s surprising though, is this weird Finnish study that completely flies in the face of reason.
-In this study, participants drank half a glass of vodka immediately after lifting weights, and their testosterone levels increased by 100%.
+In this study, participants drank half a glass of vodka immediately after lifting weights, and their test levels increased by 100%.

 Was this because Finnish people have a weird alcohol-related gene?
-Or maybe the testosterone increase came from lifting, and not the alcohol?
+Or maybe the test increase came from lifting, and not the alcohol?
 Or maybe the study was just a fluke.
 Who knows?

 Either way, it’s best if you minimize alcohol consumption if you want to save your testosterone levels—and when you do decide to consume, be sure to stick with red wine, which has the least impact on your testosterone.

 Now that we’ve talked about which foods to avoid, because they cause low test, let’s talk about which foods you should actively seek out to boost testosterone.

 Here are some great testosterone boosting foods:

-These three super foods are known for their incredible testosterone boosting effects… in fact, just eating more of these can literally double or even triple your testosterone levels.
+These three super foods are known for their incredible testosterone boosting effects… in fact, just eating more of these can literally double or even triple your test levels.

 Brazil nuts are a staple of my diet.
 In fact, I eat at least two Brazil nuts per day.
 Why?
-Because they’re great for boosting testosterone.
+Because they’re great for boosting test production.